eliasffyksen/MiniSnakes/README.md

 but I will leave that as an exercise for the reader.

 We will be using `PyTorch` and `NumPy`.
-This could have been done compleatly in either, but I prefer the `PyTorch` tensor API and `NumPy` has a nice function called `unravel_index` that we will be using.
+This could have been done completely in either, but I prefer the `PyTorch` tensor API and `NumPy` has a nice function called `unravel_index` that we will be using.

 I will not be counting the imports and function declaration, call it freedom of artistic expression.
-The code is also not very readable, sensible or propper in any way, shape or form.
-But, sometimes it's important to not write code that's "correct", but code that is fun.
+The code is also not very readable, sensible, or proper in any way, shape, or form.
+But, sometimes it's important to not write code that's "correct", but fun code.

 ```python
 import torch as t